balena-io/docs/pages/learn/getting-started/jetson-tx2.md

-Enter a fleet name, select the **{{ $device.name \}}** device type, choose the _Starter_ [fleet type](../learn/accounts/fleet-types/), and click **Create new fleet**:
+Enter a fleet name, select the **Nvidia Jetson TX2** device type, choose the _Starter_ [fleet type](../learn/accounts/fleet-types/), and click **Create new fleet**:

-You'll then be redirected to the summary of the newly created fleet, where you can add your first {{ $device.name \}}.
+You'll then be redirected to the summary of the newly created fleet, where you can add your first Nvidia Jetson TX2.

 ## Add a device and download OS

-balenaCloud builds a custom balenaOS image configured for {{ $device.name \}} which allows the device to provision and join the new fleet you created automatically.
+balenaCloud builds a custom balenaOS image configured for Nvidia Jetson TX2 which allows the device to provision and join the new fleet you created automatically.
 Start by clicking **Add device** on the fleet summary.
 Your device type will be preselected here since you already chose it when creating the fleet.
 Other device types of the same [architecture](../reference/hardware/devices/) can also be picked to join the fleet.